GTM

 Annualized Run Rate winning the acronym battle was probably helped by Subscription Analytics companies like ChartMogul baking that metric and definition of ARR into their products.
 You’re welcome.

-It’s not just startups doing this; Zendesk defines ARR this way in their investor reports
+It’s not just startups doing this; Zendesk defines ARR this way in their investor reports:

 Zendesk determines the annual recurring revenue value of a contract by multiplying the monthly recurring revenue for such contract by twelve.